The relativistic KMS condition for the thermal n-point functions of the P(\phi)_2 model: Introduction

-where $\cN$ is a complex neighbourhood of $\lambda_1 V_{\beta} \times \ldots \times \lambda_{n-1} V_{\beta}$ (Theorem \ref{Th5}).
+where ${\mathcal N}$ is a complex neighbourhood of $\lambda_1 V_{\beta} \times \ldots \times \lambda_{n-1} V_{\beta}$ (Theorem \ref{Th5}).

-In Section 3 we return to the thermal $P(\phi)_2$ model on the two dimensional Minkowski space.
-Invoking~(\ref{c-n-1-1}), Nelson symmetry implies that the thermal Wightman distributions ${ \afW}_{\beta}^{(n-1)} $ can a priori be defined (as analytic functions) in the domain
+In Section 3 we return to the thermal ${\mathscr P}(\varphi)_2$ model on the two dimensional Minkowski space.
+Invoking~(\ref{c-n-1-1}), Nelson symmetry implies that analytic continuations of the thermal Wightman distributions ${{\mathfrak W}}_{\beta}^{(n-1)} $ can a priori be defined (as analytic functions) in the domain